-Pressing [System] > {System Info} > {Error history} accesses a list of the 30 most recent error messages.
+Pressing [SYS] > {More} > {Show Error} accesses a list of the 30 most recent error messages.
 The most recent error will appear at the bottom of the list.
 If the error list is longer than 30 entries, the analyzer reports an error message [-350, Query overflow].
+When in remote control, and the error list is greater than 30 entries, the error display is halted and a message at the bottom of the list informs the user that error exceed 30.

-For more information, refer to "Error Messages" on page 155.
+For more information, refer to "Error Messages" on page 139.

-Perform Calibration
+Perform a Time Base Calibration

-The N934xC provides three manual calibration function to calibrate the time base and amplitude.
-The analyzer should warm up for 30 minutes before calibration.
+The N9340B provides a manual calibration function to calibrate the time base.
+The analyzer should warm up for approximately 30 minutes before calibration.